EpF3/arabic-eval/evaluation.md

 ### Evaluation Levels
 Each evaluation function will operate independently, allowing for modular evaluations:
-- **Prompt + Reply**: Validates and evaluates the overall relevance and completeness of the interaction.
+- **I/O**: Validates and evaluates the overall relevance and completeness of the interaction.
 - **Response**: Assesses the generated reply for quality metrics.
 - **Paragraph**: Assesses the coherence and readability of individual text blocks.
 - **Sentence**: Evaluates individual sentences for grammatical correctness and fluency.